 Old Jackson County Jail

-In 1863, the jail housed many women and children that were accused of harboring Missouri guerilla forces during the Civil War.
+In 1863, the jail housed many women and children accused of harboring Missouri guerilla forces during the Civil War.

 Reportedly, one of the first cells, as you enter the old jail, is thoroughly haunted.
-Staff and visitors describe a feeling of nausea and chills, as well as hearing the sound of footsteps, growls, and gasps.
+Staff and visitors describe a feeling of nausea and chills and hearing the sound of footsteps, growls, and gasps.
 Others have reported seeing a man in blue in this cell.

 There are two theories of who haunts the jail.
 One is of Marshall Jim Knowles, who lived in the adjoining Marshal’s house.
 During the Civil War, Knowles lost his life trying to settle a fight between two prisoners with opposing sentiments regarding the war.
 Others say a deputy marshal who was killed during a jailbreak in June of 1866 haunts the jail.

-When Legends of America visited the old jail, the museum host also said that the building is haunted by the many women and children who were housed there during the Civil War.
-Describing female and childlike apparitions and the sounds of children, the staff and guests have also experienced an assortment of odd occurrences from radios seemingly turning on and off by themselves, to items being mysteriously moved around.
+When Legends of America visited the old jail, the museum host also said that the building is haunted by the many women and children housed there during the Civil War.
+Describing female and childlike apparitions and the sounds of children, the staff and guests have also experienced an assortment of odd occurrences, from radios seemingly turning on and off by themselves to items being mysteriously moved around.

-On our visit to the old jail, there was no doubt an ominous perception as we entered the jail, that passed as quickly as it appeared when we exited those old stone walls.
+On our visit to the old jail, there was undoubtedly an ominous perception as we entered the jail that passed as quickly as it appeared when we exited those old stone walls.

-The jail is now operated as a museum and is located in Independence Square at 217 N. Main Street.
-Both the jail and the Marshal’s Home have been painstakingly restored and self-guided tours are available March through October.
+The jail is now operated as a museum located in Independence Square at 217 N. Main Street.
+The jail and the Marshal’s Home have been painstakingly restored, and self-guided tours are available from March through October.

 Mrs. Vaile, mortified over the accusations, took an overdose of morphine and killed herself in 1889.
-Later Mr. Vaile was exonerated but, alas, it was obviously too late for his wife.
+Later, Mr. Vaile was exonerated, but, alas, it was too late for his wife.
 Mr. Vaile lived for another five years and never remarried.